mua2022/I-MBank_CTF_writeups/Steganography/Years_of_legacy/Years_of_legacy.md

 ## 1 Examine the File

 The challenge is a steganography/cryptography warm-up called "Years Of Legacy Work" involving a JPEG image.
-The description talks about the year 2024 being a 50th anniversary and now being 2025.
+The description talks about the year 2024 being a 50th anniversary for I&M Bank and now being 2025.
 The first step is to look for hidden data in the image file.

 The best tool for this is exiftool, which reads metadata.
 Running the command *exiftool years-of-legacy.jpg* gives a lot of output,